Son of the Gods

-Son of the Gods is a 1930 American pre-Code romantic drama film with Technicolor sequences, produced and released by First National Pictures, a subsidiary of Warner Bros.
+Son of the Gods is a 1930 American pre-Code romantic drama film directed by Frank Lloyd with Technicolor sequences, that was produced and released by First National Pictures, a subsidiary of Warner Bros.
+Pictures.
 It was adapted from the novel of the same name by Rex Beach.
 Richard Barthelmess and Constance Bennett star as a couple in love who have a falling-out when she discovers that, though he looks Caucasian, he is actually Chinese.